Updated: Jun 9

 Finishing off childhood also meant coming face to face with my shame history.
 I recognised that another thing I have unconsciously attracted in a partner is sexual shame due my sexual shame history.
 Many theories, like Imago Relationship Theory, support the idea of attracting partners, or people, into your life to reveal areas you are not feeling free or complete.
 No one would evolve into fully functioning adults without the challenges these people and events bring.

-Not sure I was prepared for a relationship as dramatic as this with a sex addict, and one who actually didn't always want sex!
+Not sure I was prepared for a relationship as dramatic as this with a sex/porn addict (compulsive sex and porn user), and one who actually didn't always want sex!
 Bizarre but true.
 Who wants to be reminded of the behaviours that have kept you trapped for years and are laced with guilt and shame.
 Lucky me!
 This is common for people coming out of any addiction - what reformed alcoholic or cocaine addict wants a drink or a line of coke?
 The drink or the line of coke puts you quite possibly back into the addiction so many choose to abstain.
 It's a bit trickier with sex as it is a natural function of living, being intimate and having a partner.
-But sex doesn't mean intimacy to a sex addict, it means shame and shame kills intimacy.
+But sex doesn't mean intimacy to someone who compulsively uses sex or porn addict, it means shame and shame kills intimacy.

 I realised that I was indeed an expert in shame.
 I had a rich family history of sexual shame before I was even conceived as I am an Irish Catholic.
 I was born with the sexual shame of 'out of wed-lock sex' and pregnancy.
 Hence, being adopted.